Colonial architecture at sunset — heritage

 Itron Group

-Gabriella Tavares, in partnership with her husband Salvador Iglesias, founded Itron Group, a luxury real estate development firm in the Dominican Republic.
-Itron Group specializes in the creation of exceptional residential and commercial properties, bringing world-class design and construction standards to the Caribbean market.
+Gabriella Tavares, in partnership with her husband Salvador Iglesias, founded Itron Group in 2015 — a construction, development, and design firm based in Punta Cana.
+With over a decade of experience, Itron Group specializes in the creation of exceptional residential and commercial properties across the Dominican Republic, from contemporary residences to innovative commercial spaces, bringing precision engineering and personalized design to every project.

 Building Platforms